 Beet microgreens take longer to germinate and grow compared to other microgreens.
-Their seeds do require soaking for about 10 to 24 hours to speed up the germination process.
-Germination takes about 2 to 3 days and microgreens are ready to harvest between 8 to 12 days.
+Their seeds can benefit from soaking for about 4-8 hours to speed up the germination process.
+Germination takes about 5 days and microgreens are ready to harvest between 11 up to 20 plus days.

-The recommended medium for growing beet microgreens is in soil.
+The recommended medium for growing beet microgreens is in soil or coconut coir.

 Mature kale is very popular green amongst the hipster foodie scene and it’s no surprise that kale microgreens are popular for their uses and health benefits.

 - Vates Blue Curled